Welcome to today's edition of the Rush 24-7 podcast.

 They don't see any substance there.

-And when that happens, as I said, it it it's it's gotta be bad.
+And when that happens, as I said, it's got to be bad.

 Let's go to audio soundbite number one.

-The uh the president of uh George Mason University, Alan Merton, is uh on C-SPAN today and received this phone call.
+The president of George Mason University, Alan Merton, is on C-SPAN today and received this phone call.

-I just want to know how a state funded school can be conservative and and even with the nickname Patriot, with Walter Williams playing the role that he does on Rush Limbaugh, it gives a real tank to the university as far as I'm concerned.
+I just want to know how a state-funded school can be conservative and even with the nickname Patriots with Walter Williams playing the role that he does on Rush Limbaugh gives a real taint to the university as far as I'm concerned.

 And so I just would like to know how a state school could end up being as conservative as George Mason University seems to be.